 The weighted version of that is a combo of volume and strength, so strength equals endurance.
-Focus on strength building with recovery days in between on the heavier pulling test.
+Focus on strength building, with recovery days between, on the heavier pulling test.
 Adding other weighted pulling workouts every other day is recommended to increase pulling strength.

-Heavy rows, heavy pull-downs and bicep curls done on normal upper body days (every other day or 3 times a week) will be a good addition and help you build the needed strength.
-But you will also need to mix in some additional weighted pull-ups and you can do that every other day as well.
+Heavy rows, heavy pull-downs and biceps curls done on normal upper-body days (every other day or three times a week) will be a good addition and help you build the needed strength.
+But you also will need to mix in some additional weighted pull-ups, and you can do that every other day as well.

 However, if you are not seeing progress in a week of trying the every-other-day method, add only weighted pull-ups to the days in between.
 Limit your reps and focus on a total of 10-15 reps spread throughout the normal workout of your testing weight.

 I also would recommend training for the other elements of the test as well and not only worry about pull-ups or weighted pull-ups.
 If you have time and excess weight to lose, consider losing some fat to make you a lighter weight to lift over the bar.
 Good luck.